sychen52/sychen52.github.io/_posts/2020-11-10-IsJuliaReadyForDeepLearning.md

 # Solve Two Language Problem
 I think this is a pretty unique point about Julia.
 People are proud of using Julia from high level all the way to low level problem.
 [The fact that Julia can be used to do CUDA programming just blew my mind](https://www.youtube.com/watch?v=525t9-nsn5Y).

+To summary up, IMHO, this is a very good time for early adopters and people who want to make contributions.
+However, if you just want to get things done, or you want the current best (fast and full functional) solution, Julia is not ready yet.

 {%- include utterance_comments.html -%}